MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUMPC64bit.md

 make check
 ```

-Finally, to install GNU MPC 64-bit into the cross-tools tree, run the following command:
+Finally, to install GNU MPC 64-bit into the build tree, run the following commands:

 ```bash
 make install